-Small-holder maize growers can use rather divergent plant spacings for their maize.
-Whereas plant spacing should be adapted to available nutrients and rainfall, spacing practices are often based on blanket recommendations (based on optimal plant nutrition), farmer preference, or common practice among farmers in an area.
+Smallholder maize growers can use rather divergent plant spacings for their maize.
+Distances between rows, within rows and the number of seeds planted per planting station can vary substantially, resulting in in rather different plant densities.
+OWhereas plant spacing should be adapted to available nutrients and rainfall, spacing practices are often based on blanket recommendations (based on optimal plant nutrition), farmer preference, or common practice among farmers in an area.

-Maize-Seed- Area (MSA) is a phone-based application that enables agro-dealers, extension workers and farmers to give field-specific, sound agronomic advice.
+Maize-Seed- Area (MSA) is a phone-based application that enables agro-dealers, extension workers and farmers to give field-specific, sound agronomic advice on plan spacing.
 It provides appropriate plant spacing options for the field, advices farmers on how much seed of their preferred variety they should buy for the field, and provides additional information on available maize varieties, so farmers can make an informed choice.

 The main functionalities of this application include: